abinit/abipy_book/abipy_book/bse/lesson_bse.md

 #%matplotlib widget
 ```

-We import from `lesson_bse` the function that builds the 3 input objects we are going
-to use to build the `Flow`:
+We import from `lesson_bse` the function that builds the three input objects we will use to build the `Flow`:

 ```{code-cell}
 from lesson_bse import make_scf_nscf_bse_inputs